Estonian Figure Skating Championships

-The Estonian Figure Skating Championships (Eesti Meistrivõistlused) are an annual figure skating competition organized by the Estonian Skating Union (Eesti Uisuliit) to crown the national champions of Estonia.
+The Estonian Figure Skating Championships (Eesti iluuisutamise meistrivõistlustel) are an annual figure skating competition organized by the Estonian Skating Union (Eesti Uisuliit) to crown the national champions of Estonia.
 The first Estonian Championships were held in 1917 in Tallinn.
-Until World War II, figure skating was overseen by the Estonian Winter Sports Union.
-There were numerous interruptions to the championships between 1940 and 1991 during the Soviet occupation of Estonia.
-Ice dance was added as an event in 1948.
+There were numerous interruptions to the championships between 1940 and 1991 due to World War II and the Soviet occupation of Estonia.
 In 1991, after Estonia declared its independence from the Soviet Union, the Estonian Skating Union was founded and admitted as a member of the International Skating Union.

-Medals are awarded in men's singles, women's singles, pair skating, and ice dance at the senior, junior, and novice levels, although not every discipline is held every year due to a lack of participants.
-During the Soviet occupation of Estonia, Estonian skaters were also eligible to compete in the Soviet Figure Skating Championships.
+Medals are awarded in men's singles, women's singles, and ice dance at the senior and junior levels, although each discipline may not necessarily be held every year due to a lack of participants.
+There has not been competition in pair skating in Estonia since 2010.
 Alfred Hirv holds the record for winning the most Estonian Championship titles in men's singles (with ten), while Vaike Paduri holds the record in women's singles (with fourteen).
 Eduard Hiiop holds the record in pair skating (with ten), although these were not with the same partner.
 Nikolai Salnikov holds the record in ice dance (with eight), and also not with the same partner.

-The 2026 Estonian Championships are scheduled to be held 13-14 December 2025 in Tallinn.
+History

+Figure skating was practiced in Estonia as early as 1910, with media accounts of skating in Tallinn, Tartu, and Pärnu, although the first national championships were not held until 1917.
+The national championships initially consisted of events for men and pairs, although a separate event for women debuted in 1920.
+Skaters from Austria and Finland occasionally traveled to Tallinn to provide demonstrations for Estonian skaters; however, enrollment in figure skating in Estonia remained small.

+Beginning in June 1940, Estonia was annexed by the Soviet Union.
+No championships were held between 1941 and 1946 due to the German occupation of Estonia during World War II.
+Following World War II, Estonia remained occupied by the Soviet Union.
+Estonian skaters were eligible to compete in the Soviet Figure Skating Championships.
+Vaike Paduri (née Kaljuvee), with fourteen Estonian championship titles in women's singles, five in pair skating, and three in ice dance, was one of the most dominant skaters in Estonian history, and also won the Soviet women's title in 1945.
+She won an additional six silver medals at the Soviet Championships: four in the women's event and two in the ice dance event.

+The first artificial ice rink in Estonia was built in 1959 in Kadriorg, a district of Tallinn.
+In 1961, a joint competition was held in Riga between Estonia and Latvia, which also served as their national championships.
+The top Estonian skaters at this event were recognized as the Estonian champions.
+Estonia declared its independence from the Soviet Union in August 1991.
+Until the Soviet occupation, figure skating had been overseen by the Estonian Winter Sports Union.
+In 1991, the Estonian Skating Union was founded and admitted as a member of the International Skating Union.